 What is VOICE?

-VOICE is a group of students dedicated to utilizing prevention education to reduce the number of CSUSB students impacted by sexual assault, dating/domestic violence, and stalking.
-VOICE peer educators help students recognize the dynamics of these violations, identify ways to step-in and speak-up safely and provide appropriate referrals for survivors.
-All VOICE peers are highly trained as they must complete a mandatory 12 hour training and weekly trainings throughout the year.
+Violence Outreach Intervention and Community Empowerment (VOICE) is a group of students dedicated to utilizing prevention education to reduce the number of CSUSB students impacted by sexual violence, intimate partner violence, domestic violence, and stalking.
+VOICE Peer Educators help students recognize the dynamics of these violations, identify ways to step in and speak up safely and provide appropriate referrals for survivors.
+All VOICE Peer Educators must complete mandatory training throughout the year.
+Peer Educator positions are posted on Handshake as openings occur.

 Request a VOICE Training